bravetechnologycoop/BraveButtons/README.md

 # How to run a migration script

 Run the setup_postgresql.sh script, making sure to provide the necessary environment variables before the command.
-The command needs values for PG_PASSWORD, PG_HOST, PG_USER, and PG_PORT, which will be available in the [connection details section of the 'Connection Pools' page.](https://cloud.digitalocean.com/databases/button-db/pools)
+The command needs values for PG_PASSWORD, PG_HOST, PG_USER, and PG_PORT, which will be available in the [connection details section of the managed database page on Digital Ocean.]https://cloud.digitalocean.com/databases/button-db)

 `PG_PASSWORD=password PG_USER=database PG_HOST=hostname PG_PORT=port ./setup_postgresql.sh`